Have you ever thrown a big get together at your house and then went to sleep before the party was over?

 The reason you were able to get your house spic and span without getting totally overwhelmed and freaking out is because you pared it down into small sections.

 You started with just the kitchen counters and then focused on cleaning up just the bottles.
-And little by little your house started to look more and more like your (cat’s) home and less and less like Miley and Gaga’s personal stomping ground.
+And little by little, your house started to look more and more like your (cat’s) home and less and less like Miley and Gaga’s personal stomping grounds.

 When you have something really daunting in front of you, focusing on small wins that lead up to a victory is the only way to go at it while remaining sane.